Ivann-Machadoo/Gradatim---SDGs-in-the-Classroom/ReadMe.md

 - Global Perspective: The interactive board will encourage students to share ideas and learn from peers worldwide, promoting cultural exchange and global citizenship.
 - Motivation and Competition: The project upload and ranking system will incentivize students to engage deeply with their projects, fostering a sense of accomplishment and encouraging peer-to-peer learning.
 - Skill Development: The platform will help students develop essential skills, including research, problem-solving, collaboration, and effective communication, which are valuable both academically and professionally.

+DEVELOPMENT AND TOOLS:

+We are approaching the development of the GRADATIM web application with an exploratory mindset.
+Since we’re still learning about programming, we’re focusing on tools that are easy to work with for beginners.

+1- Design and Prototyping: We are designing the web app interface in Figma, which allows us to visually structure the user experience and prototype features like the spinning wheel and interactive board.

+2- Web Developmenr: We plan to create a user-friendly web app where we can manage both front-end and back-end development despite our limited programming experience.
+For the front-end, we will use straightforward technologies to build an engaging user interface and provide students with interactive tools.
+As for the back-end and database, we're exploring tools that can manage user data, project uploads, and resources while offering a simple structure that can be easily learned.
+We aim to select tools that are widely used and well-supported, with a focus on scalability and accessibility for educational purposes.

+3- NASA APIs: Since our app will include real-world data, we plan to use NASA’s Earth Observation API to integrate interactive data visualizations.

+Our goal is to use beginner-friendly technologies and learn by working on the project while seeking guidance on more technical aspects such as managing databases and backend development.

+DEVELOPMENT STATUS AND ROADMAP:

+Our project is currently in the Figma prototype stage, where we are finalizing the design layout and user flow for the web application.
+Here’s an outline of our development status and next steps:

+Current Stage: Figma prototype completed for core features, including the SDGs exploration module, the Spinning Wheel Mechanism, the Build Your Challenge tool, and user dashboard.

+Next Steps:

+Frontend Development: Begin coding the interface and integrating the Spinning Wheel and Challenge Builder tools.

+Backend Development: Set up authentication and database structures for school registrations, student/teacher dashboards, and project submission systems.
+APIs Integration: Integrate NASA and other relevant APIs for real-time data visuals.
+Upcoming Features:

+"What If" feature: Use points to unlock scenarios depicting consequences of not addressing the SDGs.

+Project Ranking System: Implement a voting-based ranking system for projects uploaded by students.

+ODIS Module: Integration of student-created short-form videos globally, enhancing engagement.